Tsum Valley Trek- 15 Days

 Higher Limits Trek & Expedtion will arrange the required permits for you.

-You can issued permits in Kathmandu and Phokara, however if you book your trip with Higher Limits Trek & Expedition then we will handle the permits for you.
+You can issued permits in Kathmandu, however if you book your trip with Higher Limits Trek & Expedition then we will handle the permits for you.

 No, solo trekking to Tsum Valley is not recommended because the region is remote, and the trek passes through restricted areas, so a licensed guide is mandatory for safety, permit requirements, and navigation.
 Even experienced trekkers should travel with a guide to ensure a safe journey.